TafadzwaG/assessment_property_book/README.md

 ### Details
-This project depends on the database so the first step is to make sure the admin is working by running the above commands
+- This project depends on the database so the first step is to make sure the admin is working by running the above commands
-The icons are images which can be found in the (public/icons) folder
+- The icons are images which can be found in the (public/icons) folder
+- The footer is also dynamic with a owl carousel
+- And the story images are also on the carousel